 So with 16 ancestral halls and 230 white-washed residences that are well preserved, Xinye is acclaimed as the largest open-air museum of ancient residences in China.

-While I’ve visited quite a few ancient Chinese villages, I went here solely based on wanting to see this Ming pagoda.
-One picture was enough to get me excited.
+While I’ve visited quite a few ancient Chinese villages, I went here solely based on wanting to see the pagoda.

 Xinye began in 1219 – during the Southern Song Dynasty – when founder Ye Kun married one of the Xia’s of the area and then moved here.

 Originally called Bai Xia Li Ye, it was renamed Xin Ye village (meaning: Everything takes on a new look) after the founding of the PRC in 1949.

 During the eighth generation the village was further divided into subclans, each building its own ancestral hall.
 There are now five subclans. *

 The village has maintained a detailed genealogy book through the centuries, which is officially updated once every sexagenary cycle (60 years), accompanied by a major ceremony.*

 A detailed volume of the Ye clans records 800 years of “honor and disgrace, happiness and hardship”.

 The locals found it funny that the foreigner – me – sat down on a concrete step next to chicken shit and dirt beside a village pond to watch their world go by.

-Travel Advice for Xinye village
+Travel Advice for Xinye Ancient Village